-The four key findings are summarized as follows.
+The five key findings are summarized as follows:

 - 1. Five charter schools posted results that were similar to or better than the statewide average performance in Washington. - 2.
-Seven charter schools posted results that were similar to or better than the home school district. - 3.
+Seven charter schools posted results that were similar to or better than the results for the home school district. - 3.
 Statewide charter school students perform about the same as demographically similar noncharter students on the ELA, math, and science assessments. - 4.
-At nearly every grade level and in all content areas, charter school students perform about the same as demographically similar non-charter school students.
+At nearly each grade level and in ELA, math, and science, charter school students perform about the same as demographically similar non-charter school students. - 5.
+Statewide, charter school students posted student growth percentiles similar to or higher than the non-charter school students in all grades for both ELA and math.